Comfy-Org/comfy-action/workflows/README.md

     - `sd3_multi_prompt`: sends a different prompt to T5 vs CLIP
 - Flux:
     - `flux_schnell_fp8_default`: just a basic gen, with Flux Schnell (fp8 checkpoint format)
+- Mixed:
+    - `mixed_15_xl_addrefine`: runs a gen on both XL and SDv1, then merges the result, and refines with XL (this is to test multiple models and just to get some more random nodes in the test set)